Gondost/Greenify4Magisk/README.md

   <img src="http://i.imgur.com/RTIZiTb.png">
 </p>

-## Introduction:
-* Do you remember the boost mode that you could enable by activating the greenify on xposed?...
-If yes, and if you would like to achieve that specific function without xposed, and, as a Magisk bonus, installing it quickly and systemlessly, then this simple module is for you.

-### Quick Explanation:
+## Module Explanation:
-* A very simple module just to make Greenify work as a rom-integrated (privileged) app systemlessly, to achieve the best hibernating performance it could give.
-It'll just add a folder with the apk into /system/priv-app.
-If you're confused about why using this module and its purpose, check the module forum thread.
+A very simple module just to make Greenify work as a rom-integrated (privileged) app systemlessly (also known as Boost Mode), so you'll achieve the best hibernating performance it could give, and faster than using the root option only.
+It'll simply inject a folder with the apk into the path: /system/priv-app.
+If it shows Privileged at the app settings, then you're good.

 * Note: You won't get any other xposed-side features, since magisk is NOT xposed!

-### Requirements:
+## Requirements:
-* Android 5.0+ (Magisk requirement)
+- Android 5.0+ (Magisk requirement)
-* Magisk v13+ (Manager and SU)
+- Magisk v13+ (Manager and SU)

 ### About the apk:
 * Apk downloaded directly from [APKMirror](http://www.apkmirror.com/apk/oasis-feng/greenify/ "Greenify's APKMirror page"), **original and not tampered in any way**.